ptgott/one-newsletter/ROADMAP.md

 1. Update the third-party licenses table using a CI job (probably using GitHub Actions) and [`go-licenses`](https://github.com/google/go-licenses).
 Or use a make target.

-1. Make `TestDBCleanup` (`e2e/e2e_test.go`) more deterministic and faster running.
-Right now, it takes the longest of all e2e tests and sometimes fails.

 ## Making the newsletter more useful